-Since 1998, the Waismann Method® team has been providing ultra rapid detox for patients suffering from opioid use disorder.
-The notion of sleeping through an opioid withdrawal has become more and more popular for its comfort and for providing a nearly 100 percent detox success rate.
+Since 1998, the Waismann Method® team has provided ultra rapid detox for treatment for patients suffering from opioid use disorder (OUD).
+The notion of sleeping through opioid withdrawal has become more and more popular for its comfort and for providing a nearly 100 percent detox success rate.

-Some less-reputable rapid detox centers have advertised claims of “overnight” detox, “24-hour” detox or even a “painless” detox in an effort to attract patients.
-Although the rapid detox process indeed shortens and reduces discomfort, there is no such thing as a completely painless withdrawal.
-Drug withdrawal by nature is an uncomfortable event.
+Some less reputable rapid detox centers have advertised claims of “overnight” detox, “24-hour” detox, or even a “painless” detox to attract patients for opioid treatment.
+Although the rapid detox process shortens and reduces discomfort, there is no such thing as a completely painless withdrawal.
+Drug withdrawal, by nature, is an uncomfortable event.
 For that reason, being in a medical facility and having medical management makes opioid detox much safer and easier to get through.

 Furthermore, an opioid user’s body does not function regularly.
-Although the sleeping part of the detoxification is fast, proper inpatient care the day before and a few days after the procedure is crucial for the safety, comfort and success of the patient.
+Although the sleeping part of the detoxification is fast, proper inpatient cares the day before and a few days after the procedure is crucial for the patient’s safety, comfort, and success.

 Read All About It Here: What Is Rapid Detox and How Does It Work?

-Rapid Detox Lays the Foundation for Successful Follow-Up Care
+Rapid Detox for Opioid Treatment Lays the Foundation for Successful Follow-Up Care

-According to the National Institute on Drug Abuse, every day, more than 130 Americans die of an opioid overdose.
-Some treatment centers are pushing the idea of medication-assisted treatment (MAT) drugs to prevent further overdoses, but providing more opioids could prolong a person’s opioid use disorder instead of treating it.
-The most beneficial treatment focuses on a complete detoxification in addition to emotional care to assess what led to the opioid use.
+According to the National Institute on Drug Abuse, more than 130 Americans die of an opioid overdose every day.
+Some treatment centers are pushing the idea of medication-assisted treatment (MAT) drugs to prevent further overdoses.
+However, providing more opioids could prolong a person’s opioid use disorder instead of treating it.
+The most beneficial opioid treatment focuses on complete detoxification in addition to emotional care to assess what led to opioid use.

-Rapid detox — also referred to as detox under anesthesia or ultra rapid detox — provides the most effective detox from opioid drugs.
-It lays the foundation for successfully treating the underlying issue that caused the opioid use in the first place.
+Rapid detox — also called detox under anesthesia or ultra-rapid detox — provides the most effective detox from opioid drugs.
+It lays the foundation for successfully treating the underlying issue that caused opioid use in the first place.

-The Waismann treatment center team believes addiction is often either a consequence of untreated emotional issues or an increasing, untreated physical dependence.
+The Waismann treatment center team believes addiction is often a consequence of untreated emotional issues or an increasing, untreated physical dependence.
 We see medical detox as the best first step in an effective solution.
-Waismann rapid detox has proven its excellent results by successfully treating thousands of patients in the last 20 years.
+Waismann rapid detox as an opioid treatment has proven its excellent results by successfully treating thousands of patients over the last 22 years.

 Why Rapid Detox Works

-Rapid detox is significantly different from other drug treatments because it has a nearly 100 percent detox success rate.
-After detox, patients are entirely opioid free.
-This freedom better equips patients to then manage adjusting to being opioid free with the help of non-opioid medications and therapy.
+Rapid detox is significantly different from other opioid treatments because it has a nearly 100 percent detox success rate.
+After detox, patients are entirely opioid-free.
+This freedom better equips patients to manage then adjust to being opioid-free with the help of non-opioid medications and therapy.

-Once science replaces preconceived ideas about who an opioid user is and what treatment each person deserves access to, medically assisted detoxification protocols, including rapid detox, could become the standard of care.
-America is not only plagued by an opioid epidemic, it’s also stuck in the thinking that it’s necessary for a person to fall into a lifetime cycle of medications and rehab stays.
+Science hasn’t replaced preconceived ideas of who opioid users are and their access to treatment.
+When they reach that point, then medically assisted detoxification protocols could become the standard of care.
+An opioid epidemic does not only plague America, but it’s also stuck in the thinking that a person must fall into a life cycle of medications and rehab stays.
 That’s not true.
-When a person gets proper medical detox from a board-certified medical doctor, followed by individual emotional care, he or she can break the addiction cycle.
+When a person gets proper medical detox from a board-certified medical doctor, followed by individual emotional care, they can break the addiction cycle.

 Benefits of Ultra Rapid Opiate Detox